×

 Share the article

-There are two types of aortic valve surgery:
+There are two main types of aortic valve surgery:

-• Aortic valve repair: the surgeon keeps as much natural tissue as possible and fixes damaged parts of the valve.
+• Aortic Valve Repair, where the surgeon preserves as much of the natural valve as possible and fixes the damaged areas.

-• Surgical aortic valve replacement(AVR): In this method, the surgeon removes your damaged valve and replaces it with a new one.
+• Surgical Aortic Valve Replacement (SAVR) involves the surgeon removing the damaged valve and replacing it with a new one.

 Diagnosis of Aortic Valve Disease

 To diagnose aortic valve disease, your doctor will ask you questions about your medical history and symptoms.
-Your cardiologist may hear a whooshing sound called a heart murmur when listening to the heart with a stethoscope.
+Your cardiologist may hear a whooshing sound, known as a heart murmur, when listening to your heart with a stethoscope.

 • Echocardiogram: The echocardiogram uses sound waves to create pictures of the beating heart.
 It shows how blood flows through the heart and the valves.
 This can help assess the severity of the valve disease.

-• Electrocardiogram (ECG or EKG): The ECG record the electrical activity of the heart.
-Through this we understand how the heart is beating.
+• Electrocardiogram (ECG or EKG): The ECG records the electrical activity of the heart.
+Through this, we understand how the heart is beating.
 Sticky patches are placed on the chest and legs.
 A wire connects the patches to a computer that will print the results.

 • Chest X-ray: A chest X-ray reveals the condition of the heart and lungs.
-It will show if the heart is enlarged which is a sign of aortic valve disease or heart failure.
+It will indicate if the heart is enlarged, which is a sign of aortic valve disease or heart failure.

 • Cardiac MRI: The cardiac MRI uses magnetic fields and radio waves to create detailed pictures of the heart.
 This test can determine the severity of the aortic valve disease and measure the size of the aorta.